 Employment Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), the mean annual wage for audio and video equipment technicians was $46,630 in May 2015.
-The BLS estimated that jobs in audio-visual technology will grow 7% from 2014 to 2024.
+According to the U.S. Bureau of Labor Statistics (BLS), the mean annual wage for audio and video equipment technicians was $48,940 in May 2018.
+The BLS estimated that jobs in broadcast and sound engineering will grow 8% from 2018 to 2028.

 Despite the fact that audio-visual technology education is not required for entry-level work, students who want to become technicians can benefit from formal training.
 Certificate programs include basic studies in relevant topics, while AS and AAS degree programs help students build more advanced technological skills.